algebraic-arima/algebraic-arima.github.io/_posts/2024-04-25-blog-begin.md

   - beginner
 ---

-Today I set up my blog successfully.
+Today I set up my blog on GitHub successfully.

 In the past I am used to take hand-written notes to help me learn.